vacp2p/rfc/content/docs/rfcs/13/README.md

 - The `error` field contains information about any error that has occurred while processing the corresponding `HistoryQuery`.
   `NONE` stands for no error.
 This is also the default value.
   `INVALID_CURSOR` means that the  `cursor` field of `HistoryQuery` does not match with the `Index` of any of the  `WakuMessage`s persisted by the queried node.

+# Security Consideration

+The main security consideration to take into account while using `13/WAKU2-STORE` is that a querying node have to reveal their content filters of interest to the queried node, hence potentially compromising their privacy.

 # Future Work